Research Project StEnSea

 Efficiency

-To assess the ecological risks, consultations were held with the Institute for Lake Research at Lake Constance and all other stakeholders prior to the start of the experiment.
-Although Lake Constance is one of the most important drinking water reservoirs in Germany, the application to conduct the experiment was approved because the ecological risks posed by the materials used in the concrete sphere (mainly steel and concrete) are minimal.
+To assess the ecological risks, consultations were held prior to the experiment with the Institute for Lake Research at Lake Constance and all other stakeholders.
+Although Lake Constance is one of Germany’s most important drinking water reservoirs y, permission to conduct the experiment was approved because the ecological risks posed by the materials used in the concrete sphere (mainly steel and concrete) are minimal.

 The suction of animals was prevented by a low flow velocity at the water inlet and a correspondingly fine-meshed grid.
-Before and during the experiment, additional analyses were carried out with diving robots in order to better investigate the actual effects.
-These confirmed the low impact on the underwater world.
+Before and during the experiment, additional analyses were carried out using diving robots to further investigate the actual effects.
+These confirmed the low impact on the underwater ecosystem.

 Funding: Federal Ministry for Economic Affairs and Energy